Macular Degeneration Stages

 √ Symptoms include a blurred spot in the center of vision

-√ May experience a blind sport or scotoma in the center of vision
+√ May experience a blind spot or scotoma in the center of vision

-√ May need more light for reading or tasks
+√ Need more light for reading or tasks

 Advanced AMD